 One set of current transformers in accordance with IEC Standard 185 and with a minimum standard of accuracy class 0.5S (irrespective of the secondary current rating of the current transformers) shall be provided.
-Preferably the current transformers shall be dedicated for Settlement purposes, but the CTs may be used for other purposes provided the overall accuracy requirements in clause 4.2.1 are met and evidence of the value of the additional burden is available for inspection by the SSA or its agent.
-The additional burden shall not be modified without prior notification to the SSA, and evidence of the value of the modified additional burden shall be available for inspection by the SSA or its Agent.
+Preferably the current transformers shall be dedicated for Settlement purposes, but the CTs may be used for other purposes provided the overall accuracy requirements in clause 4.2.1 are met and evidence of the value of the additional burden is available for inspection byeither the SSA or its Agent for Stage I Metering Equipment or the Executive Committee for Stage 2 Metering Equipment.

+The additional burden shall not be modified without prior notification to either the SSA for Stage 1 Metering Equipment or the Executive Committee for Stage 2 Metering Equipment, and evidence of the value of the modified additional burden shall be available for inspection by either the SSA or its Agent for Stage 1 Metering Equipment or the Executive Committee for Stage 2 Metering Equipment.

-CT test certificates showing errors at the overall working burden or at burdens which enable the working burden errors to be calculated shall be available for inspection by the SSA or its agent.
+CT test certificates showing errors at the overall working burden or at burdens which enable the working burden errors to be calculated shall be available for inspection by either the SSA or its Agent for Stage 1 Metering Equipment or the Executive Committee for Stage 2 Metering Equipment.